 Q: My local police department says that they will take more than 14 days to process my application for a concealed carry license; they gave me an instruction sheet (besides the standard one-page application form); they require more than three references; they require my references to send letters to the police department; they require documented proof of firearms training; and they want fingerprints and photographs.
 Which of these actions are legal?

-Most police departments follow the law, but since the most common violation is delay beyond 14 days, I recommend that you find some way of proving when you delivered your completed application to the police (such a having a witness attend).
-Note: in the spring of 2012, Attorney Evan Nappen, the Pro-Gun New Hampshire General Counsel, won a newsworthy court case as a result of a police chief ignoring a License to Carry application well beyond the statutory 14-day deadline; the chief was ordered to issue the license and pay significant attorney fees and court costs.
+Most police departments follow the law, but since the most common violation is delay beyond 14 days (I've heard that the Manchester PD actually told applicants that licensing "may take several weeks"!!), I recommend that you find some way of proving when you delivered your completed application to the police (such a having a witness attend).
+Also, while some people may not want to antagonize their local police department by going to court, a police department that delays issuing your license may well respond to a polite reminder about RSAs 159:6-e and -f.
+Note: in the spring of 2012, Attorney Evan Nappen, the Pro-Gun New Hampshire General Counsel, won a newsworthy court case as a result of a police chief ignoring a License to Carry application months beyond the statutory 14-day deadline; the chief was ordered to issue the license and pay significant attorney fees and court costs.
 See the article at

 Q: If my car is pulled over by the police, do I have to tell the officer that I’m (legally) carrying?